MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/azure-vm-nsi-not-starting.md

       ![Disk 1](media/azure-vm-nsi-not-starting/11-Gen2-1.png)

    3. List all the partitions on that disk and then proceed to select the partition you want to check.
-Usually System Managed partitions are smaller and are around 350Mb big.
+Usually System Managed partitions are smaller and are around 350 Mb.
 In the image below, this will be Partition 1.

       ```cmd
       list partition